open-telemetry/opentelemetry-ruby-contrib/instrumentation/action_mailer/README.md

 ## Semantic Conventions

-Internal spans are named using the name of the `ActiveSupport` event that was provided (e.g. `action_mailer deliver`).
+Internal spans are named using the name of the `ActiveSupport` event that was provided (e.g. `deliver.action_mailer`).

-The following attributes from the notification payload for the `deliver.action_mailer` event are attached to `action_mailer deliver` spans:
+The following attributes from the notification payload for the `deliver.action_mailer` event are attached:

 | Attribute Name | Type | Notes |
 | - | - | - |